Mbed-TLS/mbedtls-docs/kb/how-to/add-test-generation.md

-# Systematic test case generation
+# How to systematically generate test data

 When adding new test functions or improving coverage of existing tests in Mbed TLS, a large number of test cases may need to be added.
 This can be time-consuming and error-prone when adding manually.
 Mbed TLS includes a Python framework which can be used to systematically generate test case data from input values.
 The framework is flexible, to support a variety of test functions, and uses inheritance to reduce code repetition in similar test functions.